-A couple of years ago we looked at a few things you may want to consider if you are looking for the right time to rebrand.
-We thought it may be useful to update the article, to expand a little on the information provided as it is a topic that comes up quite a lot in conversations with clients.
+A couple of years ago I looked at a few things you may want to consider if you are looking for the right time to rebrand.
+I thought it may be useful to update the article, to expand a little on the information provided as it is a topic that comes up quite a lot in conversations with clients.

 There are 5 main situations where a rebrand may be considered and we have included some questions/statements that you may be able to relate to.